 In algebra, the discriminant of a polynomial is a polynomial function of its coefficients, which allows deducing some properties of the roots without computing them.1

-You are probably aware of well-known formula of discriminant for quadratic polynomial , which is and use this formula to compute the roots.
+You are probably aware of the well-known formula of the discriminant for the quadratic polynomial , which is , and use this formula to compute the roots.

 However, the discriminant actually allows us to deduce some properties of the roots without computing them.
-In case of quadratic polynomial, it is zero if and only if the polynomial has a double root, it is positive if the polynomial has two real roots, and it is negative if roots are complex.
+In the case of a quadratic polynomial, it is zero if – and only if – the polynomial has a double root.
+It is positive if the polynomial has two real roots, and it is negative if roots are complex.

-The calculator below computes the discriminant and you can find a bit more theory on discriminants right under it.
+The calculator below computes the discriminant, and you can find a bit more theory on discriminants immediately underneath it.